lgreski/datasciencectacontent/markdown/cleaningData-week2Q5.md

 <img src="./images/cleaningData-week2q5-05.png">

-As of October 14, 2017, the data from the NOAA has 1,449 observations, the most recent of which is from October 4th, 2017.
+As of September 14th 2020, the data from the NOAA has 1,601 observations, the most recent of which is from September 2nd, 2020.

 <img src="./images/cleaningData-week2q5-06.png">